-Vocation Evenings: There are two Wednesday evening programs in the course of the year.
-These "Vocation Evenings" provide gatherings with an environment of prayer and support in which prospective candidates can learn more about ministry within the Church, talk to others in similar vocational situations, and gain assistance in their discernment process.
-These evenings include liturgy, dinner with the seminary community, and an informal presentation.
+Vocation Night: In the course of the academic year, there is a Wednesday evening "Vocation Night" program.
+This is a gathering in an environment of prayer and support in which prospective candidates can learn more about ministry within the Church, talk to others in similar vocational situations, and gain assistance in their discernment process.
+This evening includes Mass, dinner with the seminary community, a brief presentation, and an opportunity to spend time informally with the seminarians.
 Reservations for these evenings are made through one's vocation director or the Rector's Office.